ansible/awx/docs/docsite/rst/quickstart/create_inventory.rst

    single: inventory; create new
    single: inventory; add to organization

 An inventory is a collection of hosts managed by the controller.
 Organizations are assigned to inventories, while permissions to launch playbooks against inventories are controlled at the user and/or team level.
-For more information, refer to :ref:`Inventories <userguide:ug_inventories>`, :ref:`Users - Permissions <userguide:ug_users_permissions>`, and :ref:`Teams - Permissions <userguide:ug_teams_permissions>` in the |atu|.
+For more information, refer to :ref:`Inventories <ug_inventories>`, :ref:`Users - Permissions <ug_users_permissions>`, and :ref:`Teams - Permissions <ug_teams_permissions>` in the |atu|.

 To view existing inventories, click **Inventories** from the left navigation bar.